raoyongming/DynamicViT/README.md

 ### Evaluation

-To evaluate a pre-trained DynamicViT model on ImageNet val with a single GPU, run:
+To evaluate a pre-trained DynamicViT model on the ImageNet validation set with a single GPU, run:

 ```
 python infer.py --data-path /path/to/ILSVRC2012/ --arch arch_name --model-path /path/to/model --base_rate 0.7